acdh-oeaw/docker-tools/README.md

 ### Installation on already running CentOs7 machine

+You should use this installation variant if you are deploying a new "ACDH-like" server.

+If you are using desktop or laptop, you should probably follow the *Installation including Virtual Box VM creation* variant.

 * If you want to store Docker images on a separate partition (if you are installing it on the server, the answer is always YES), then:
     * Install docker
       `sudo yum install -y docker`